pingcap/docs/tidb-cloud/tidb-cloud-org-sso-authentication.md

 TiDB Cloud supports the following two types of SSO authentication:

-- [Basic SSO](/tidb-cloud/tidb-cloud-sso-authentication.md): members can log in to the [TiDB Cloud console](https://tidbcloud.com/) using their GitHub, Google, or Microsoft authentication methods.
-The basic SSO is enabled by default for all organizations in TiDB Cloud.
+- [Standard SSO](/tidb-cloud/tidb-cloud-sso-authentication.md): members can log in to the [TiDB Cloud console](https://tidbcloud.com/) using their GitHub, Google, or Microsoft authentication methods.
+The standard SSO is enabled by default for all organizations in TiDB Cloud.

 - Cloud Organization SSO: members can log in to a custom login page of TiDB Cloud using the authentication methods specified by your organization.
 The Cloud Organization SSO is disabled by default.

-Compared with basic SSO, Cloud Organization SSO provides more flexibility and customization so you can better meet your organization's security and compliance requirements.
+Compared with standard SSO, Cloud Organization SSO provides more flexibility and customization so you can better meet your organization's security and compliance requirements.
 For example, you can specify which authentication methods are displayed on the login page, limit which email address domains are allowed for login, and let your members log in to TiDB Cloud with your identity provider (IdP) that uses the [OpenID Connect (OIDC)](https://openid.net/connect/) or [Security Assertion Markup Language (SAML)](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) identity protocol.

-In this document, you will learn how to migrate the authentication scheme of your organization from basic SSO to Cloud Organization SSO.
+In this document, you will learn how to migrate the authentication scheme of your organization from standard SSO to Cloud Organization SSO.

 > **Note:**
 >